HylianBasement/netbuilder/README.md

 import { Player, PrintMessage } from "shared/Remotes";
 import getPlayerStatus from "shared/PlayerData";

-Server.GetEvent(PrintMessage).Connect(print);
+Server.CreateEvent(PrintMessage).Connect(print);
-Server.GetFunction(Player.GetStatus).SetCallback(getPlayerStatus);
+Server.CreateFunction(Player.GetStatus).SetCallback(getPlayerStatus);
 ```

 Once the game starts, the remote instances are automatically generated in a folder named `NetBuilderRemotes`, located in `ReplicatedStorage`.
 A way to change the location of the instances will be explained later.

 ![Generated Remotes S1](assets/generated_remotes1.png)

-However, the library only generates remote instances from definitions that are registered via `Server.Get<...>`, which means that if we use the above example, it'll likely only generate two remote instances:
+However, the library only generates remote instances from definitions that are registered via `Server.Create<...>`, which means that if we use the above example, it'll likely only generate two remote instances:

 ![Generated Remotes S2](assets/generated_remotes2.png)